surfman-k/100DaysOfMLCode/README.md

 Day 8: Learning about categorical data and one hot encoding.
 The world is filled with categorical data so this is very important to help me master machine learning and data science!

 Day 9: XGBoost, the leading model for working with standard tabular data.

+Day 10: It's been too long!
+Let's get back into it.
+Finishing work on XGBoost and learning about Partial Dependence Plots!